Kapvay extended-release tabletsPronunciation

 Important safety information:

-- Do not drink alcohol while you are using Kapvay extended-release tablets.
-Talk to your doctor before using medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Kapvay extended-release tablets; it may add to their effects.
+- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Kapvay extended-release tablets; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Do not switch between types of Kapvay extended-release tablets without checking with your doctor.
 Different types may not work the same way in your body.